Nation and Nationalism

 The Age of Reforms

-From Sectionalism, including Reconstruction, through the suffrage movement, this course examines the root causes of the political, social, economic, and cultural reform movements that have existed in the United States.
+From Sectionalism, including Reconstruction, through the suffrage movement, this course examines the root causes of the political, social, economic, and cultural reform movements in the United States.
 How successful were those reformers, and how did some of their objectives become part of mainstream political discourse?
+Using multiple perspectives and sources, students will investigate the people and movements that helped shape the United States and assess the effectiveness of those movements.

-• Interests: Law, Politics, Social Justice
+• Interests: Law, Politics, Required Course, Social Justice

 • Grades: 9th